waterdrinkerAP/deathland/Deathland_lore.md

 Mudmor'g:<br/>
     - Ah, Kavadar!
 The consecrated one!
 The king-slayer!
-The murderer of all colored beings!
+The murderer of all Color Beings!
 They warned me that you could come for me.
 So I prepared<br/>
 Kavadar:<br/>
     - I did not come to fight you, but if you stand in my way I will not have any other choice!<br/>